boto/boto3/docs/source/guide/resources.rst

 Multithreading or multiprocessing with resources
 ------------------------------------------------
 Resource instances are **not** thread safe and should not be shared across threads or processes.
-These special classes contain additional meta data that cannot be shared.
-It's recommended to create a new Resource for each thread or process:
+These special classes contain additional metadata that cannot be shared.
+It's recommended that you create a new Resource for each thread or process:

 .. code-block:: python